Lease Renewal and Renegotiation in Portugal: Rules, Timelines, and Strategies

 5How CompliantLease Handles Renewal Terms

 CompliantLease generates a comprehensive term and renewal clause (Clause 3) that specifies the initial term, the renewal mechanism under Art.
 1096.º, and the exact opposition deadlines for both landlord and tenant under Art.
 1097.º and 1098.º.
-The annual rent update clause is included with the INE coefficient reference, and the Mais Habitação rent cap is clearly stated.
+The annual rent update clause is included with the INE coefficient reference and the correct legal citations.
 All text is bilingual and legally cited.

 Legal References

-Fixed-term leases renew automatically for successive periods equal to the initial term (minimum 1 year), unless one party opposes the renewal within the required notice periods.
+Fixed-term leases renew automatically for successive periods equal to the initial term — or 3 years when the initial term is shorter (the default rule; the parties may stipulate otherwise) — unless one party opposes the renewal within the required notice periods.

 Landlord opposition to renewal requires advance written notice: 240 days for leases of 6+ years, 120 days for 1-6 years, 60 days for 6-12 months, and one-third of the term for leases under 6 months.